-End User Services include the client computing devices, software and connectivity to enable the workforce to access business applications; to communicate with other employees, partners and customers; and to create content using productivity software.
-These are always "user-facing" services.

-- Business Application Services are delivered by IT to enable constituent focused capabilities that enable the business to sell its products or services, to serve its customers; and to automate and support the organization's internal operations. - Delivery Services are those to build, deploy, support and operate the End User Services (above), Business Application Services (below) and Shared Application Services (below).
+- End User Services include the client computing devices, software and connectivity to enable the workforce to access business applications; to communicate with other employees, partners and customers; and to create content using productivity software.
+These are always "user-facing" services. - Business Application Services are delivered by IT to enable constituent focused capabilities that enable the business to sell its products or services, to serve its customers; and to automate and support the organization's internal operations. - Delivery Services are those to build, deploy, support and operate the End User Services (above), Business Application Services (below) and Shared Application Services (below).
 Development services create and change business-facing services, typically through projects.
 Additional support and operations services assist users, and maintain and ensure the availability of the business-facing services. - Platform Services include the application infrastructure (database, middleware, etc.) that enables business-facing applications and services.
 Typically, these are not directly consumed by users.
 They are components required by the end user, business application and shared application services (see below for the latter two types).
 However, for some IT operating models, the shared "infrastructure and operations group" may directly provide these Platform Services to their customers. - Infrastructure Services include the core infrastructure facilities, compute, storage and network services - that are required to deliver any technology automation.
 Typically, these are not directly consumed by users.
-However, for some IT operating models, a shared "infrastructure and operations group" may directly provide these Infrastructure Services to their customers. - Emerging Services identifies new technologies having a significant impact in the technology landscape.
-The TBM Taxonomy does not categorize these new technologies into the defined Service Types above due to the early stages of adoption and maturity.
-The TBM Council Standards Committee will track the progress of emerging technologies to determine if and how to incorporate these new technologies into a future release of the TBM Taxonomy.
+However, for some IT operating models, a shared "infrastructure and operations group" may directly provide these Infrastructure Services to their customers. - Emerging services are new trending services in the market with limited adoption across the enterprise.
+These services or offerings are early in enterprise adoption.
+The TBM council places services/offerings in the emerging services to provide visibility into possible future designation within the overall TBM taxonomy.
+The emerging services or offerings will be reviewed annually and organized into existing or new types, categories or services.

-Note that many services can be delivered using traditional delivery models (e.g., on-premise data centers) or via different cloud delivery models (i.e., public cloud, private cloud).
+Note that many services can be delivered using traditional delivery models (e.g., on premise data centers) or via different cloud delivery models (i.e., public cloud, private cloud).
 These are not specifically reflected in the taxonomy categories below as they can apply to many types of services.
 Furthermore, the standard cloud service models (i.e., Infrastructure as a Service, Platform as a Service, and Software as a Service) are not included specifically.
 However, TBM models should incorporate those as classifications (e.g., labels or metadata) of the service offerings where needed for reporting and decision making.